-Spring is upon us and many of us are eager to get out butterflying with our cameras in hand to bring back a piece of those jewels home and share them with our butterflying buddies.
+Summer is here and many of us are eager to get out butterflying with our cameras to bring images home to share with our butterflying buddies.
 While I don’t fancy myself as an expert photographer, I sure love to photograph butterflies and other insects.
 I realized over time that many tricks I took for granted to approach butterflies were foreign to many naturalists especially those new to it.
 After sharing some tips on how to approach butterflies and better photograph them with friends and colleagues and seeing them come back with much improved results and more species than they use to find, I thought this might be helpful to share.

 Here are my 10 steps to better butterfly photography.
 Note these tips apply to any kind of camera from a smartphone to a professional DSLR with a macro lens.
 It isn’t always about the camera!

 - Take a first photo of the butterfly even if you are far away.
 If it flies away as you approach more closely, you still have a good chance of identifying it later and capturing a voucher image for eButterfly.